mr5z/ExLang/README.md

 # Variable Declaration
 ```
-// denotes x is a immutable variable with a type of a Numeric variant with an initial value of 0
+// denotes x is an immutable variable with a type of a Numeric variant with an initial value of 0
 def x = 0
 ```